6 Ways of Removing the Pain and Plain from Corporate Training

 5. “What’s in it for me?” – Provide Incentives

-Select courses that have certificates, or perhaps create internal completion certificates to acknowledge employees’ training involvement.
+Select online training courses that have certificates, or perhaps create internal completion certificates to acknowledge employees’ training involvement.
 It may even be a good idea to reward top achievers for completing courses that provide training in key performance areas.

 6. “I’m still not convinced.” – What’s more fun than gameplay?